aliahazm/Richi-Ordering-System/README.md

 ### Components
 1. We will be using a lot of **Button** components in this project.
 2. Next there will be a few **TextInput** components to capture some input from the user.
-3. We also planning on using some **Touchable** components in this project to make it more interactive.
+3. We're also planning on using some **Touchable** components in this project to make it more interactive.
 4. **Scroll View** components will be use in this project to display more content to the user.